Psychopath or Not: How to Tell?

 How to tell if someone is a high-functioning psychopath?

 Remember, if someone threatens you, believe them!
 You are in no position to evaluate whether they are capable of executing their threats.
 So, if your life is precious to you, believe this person and always assume they are a psychopath and don’t abide law.
-There is probably no way to be 100% sure if someone you know is a psychopath unless they’ve told you about their diagnosis.
+There is probably no way to be 100% sure if someone you know is a psychopath, especially a high-functioning psychopath, unless they’ve told you about their diagnosis.
 But anyway, if you know some сlues, it should help you at least beware.